rocicorp/diff-server/README2.md

 }
 ```

-Each Replicant transaction, is represented by a standard Noms `Commit` struct.
-The `meta` field of the commit has an _tx_ field which describes the transaction that was run and resulted in this commit.
+Each commit represents a transaction in Replicant.
+The `meta.tx` field describes the transaction that was run and resulted in this commit.
 Specifically:

 * `source`: The node the transaction was first run on (useful for debug purposes)
 * `type`: The transaction type (the actual function) that was run